ninajlu/menta/portfolio/works/project-3.md

 thumbnail: "/upload/yoda-header.webp"
 year: 2022
 categories: []
-description: Sign up to mentor a magnet student!
+description: Sign up to mentor a Magnet student!

 ---
 # Be a Mentor!